Shomi-Li-Jones/Data-science-assignments/README.md

-# Repository for the future assignments in data sceince education
+# Repository for the future assignments in data science education